College of Social and Behavioral Sciences

 Dr. Conrad is co-author of two books: The Handbook of Psychological Assessment in Business, and Current Perspectives in Industrial-Organizational Psychology; he also wrote three chapters in the book Dissertation and Research Assist: Hands-on Coaching Approach for Doctoral Success Before, During, and After Your Dissertation, the lead chapter in Diversity and Inclusion in the Global Workplace: Aligning Initiatives and Strategic Business Goals, and coauthored the chapter, Toward a theory of Undergraduate Experiential Learning in Learning by Experience – What, Why, How.
 Seven of his papers have been published in professional journals.
 Dr. Conrad has also presented 18 papers at professional conferences.
 While a consultant, he completed many projects for various organizations.
 Dr. Conrad also enjoys research on leadership, education, learning, working with computers, reading, music, and writing.

-Dr. Conrad and his wife, Barbara, live in Brookfield, WI, a western suburb of Milwaukee, WI.
+Dr. Conrad and his wife, Barbara, live in LaCrosse, WI, a historic river port city on the western edge of Wisconsin on the Mississippi River.
 While they do not have any children, they do have five nephews and a niece.
 Their favorite activities are hiking, camping, and sailing.